jkenlooper/www.weboftomorrow.com/docs/deployment.md

 3. Copy the backup db (db-YYYY-MM-DD.dump.gz) to the new server and replace the other one (SQLITE_DATABASE_URI).
-This is assuming that ssh agent forwarding is enabled for the blue-weboftomorrow host.
+This is assuming that ssh agent forwarding is enabled for the weboftomorrow-blue host.
     TODO: should journal_mode be set to wal for this app?
 Only have one app accessing the database at this point.